thefrontside/bigtest/website/docs/interactors/3-locators-filters-actions.md

 TextField({ id: 'username-id', placeholder: 'USERNAME', visible: true }).exists();
 ```

-The filters available are defined by each interactor, so look at the source code for the built-in interactors or the code for your own interactors to know what is available.
+The filters available are defined by each interactor, so look at the source code for the built-in interactors to know what is available.
 For example, if you take a look at the [TextField source code](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/definitions/text-field.ts), you'll see that the TextField interactor provides two filters.

 :::note
-Since the TextField interactor extends on the [FormField interactor](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/definitions/form-field.ts) which extends from the [HTML interactor](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/definitions/html.ts), the TextField interactor inherits all of the FormField and HTML interactor properties.
-So in total there are actually eleven filters available for the TextField interactor.
+There are many filters available for the TextField interactor.
+The TextField interactor inherits all of the [FormField interactor](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/definitions/form-field.ts) and [HTML interactor](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/definitions/html.ts) properties.

 We will be exploring this concept more in-depth on the [Writing Interactors](/docs/interactors/write-your-own) page.
 :::